 If you have made it to this level, then congratulations, you have done well for yourself.
 Now the world is at your feet.
 At this level, you will have to start using jargon like ‘portfolio, risk and diversification’.
 In addition to all the opportunities listed above, Retail, Commercial and industrial real estate investment avenues also open up.
 You should also consider diversifying your portfolio by investing in multiple properties across multiple states.
 After all, you do not want to be putting all eggs in one basket, right?
 Commercial investment properties usually start around $1M+ and are a great way to diversify if your portfolio is heavy on residential real estate.

-Hopefully this article was helpful as a rough, quick guide into how you can start investing in real estate with little money and build your way up.
+Hopefully this article was helpful as a rough, quick guide into how you can start invest in real estate with little money and build your way up.
 For more blogs, please check out www.litpoodle.com/blog

 Happy Investing !